Success in growing many vegetable crops is driven by warm temperatures. Not surprisingly, warm-season vegetables grow best in warm weather.

 Very tender vegetables should not be planted until at least three weeks after the last frost in spring.
 These crops demand warm temperatures to grow, usually above 70°F (21°C).
 They can be stunted by temperatures below 50°F (10°C).
 Very tender vegetables include:

 - Summer squash

 Growing when temperatures are not optimal

 Many warm-season vegetables can be grown out of their season if they are protected from temperatures below 50°F (10°C).
 Growing warm-season crops outside of the natural growing season is called “season extension.”.
 Season-extending devices include the greenhouse, cold frame, plastic tunnel, row cover, and cloche.
 The right device must be matched to the outside temperature.
-There will be more on season extension later in the book.
 See articles on Season Extension to grow outside of the growing season where you live.

 Related Articles Include:

 Know Your Garden Growing Season